benisai/Openwalla/README.md

 # Software is in the early stages.
-I try to only upload 'good/working' code, but there might be some bugs.
+There might be some bugs.

 # Openwalla Dashboard